bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 > `view = F(state)`

 This is the very base of computation, and it's very hard to simplify past this point.
-(Declarative programming does this, but that is a digression ...)
+(Declarative programming does this, but ...)

 Using functions we can add code to our programs without significantly increasing the complexity.
 As a result, programming with pure functions